PotatoPotato12345678/TTT/README.md

 # Description

-### Goal
 Dobot plays tictactoe on a 4-by-4 field with reinforcement learning.

 ### Two big parts in implementation
 - play with Dobot
 - reinforcement learning

-### Progress so far
-- implementation for game system and deep-Q-learning

-### Future works
-- communicate the game system with AI via a server.

 ### Remaining works